ayanmukhopadhyay/ayanmukhopadhyay.github.io/_pages/about.md

 <b>Updates</b>

 <ul>
+    <li> Happy to receive a Microsoft AI for Earth grant to design deep learning methods for the conservation of monarch butterflies.
+See a pre-print of our paper <a href="https://www.biorxiv.org/content/10.1101/2021.07.23.453502v1">here.</a></li>
     <li> Our work on learning incident prediction models from sparse data for emergency response has been accepted to IEEE SmartComp 2021.
 See the paper <a href="https://arxiv.org/abs/2106.08307">here.</a></li>
     <li> I am excited to named one of Google AI's Impact Scholars for the social good program!
 Excited to work with Helpmum, based out of Nigeria, to create data-driven methods for vaccine delivery.
     <li>Our work on Energy and Emission Prediction for Mixed-Vehicle Transit Fleets Using Multi-Taskand Inductive Transfer Learning has been accepted at ECML 2021.</li>